The Winner (2011 film)

 The Winner (Wygrany) is a 2011 American-Polish co-production written and directed by Wieslaw Saniewski and starring Pawel Szajda, Janusz Gajos, Wojciech Pszoniak and Marta Żmuda-Trzebiatowska.

+Premise

-Film tells a story of Oliver (played by Pawel Szajda, "Under the Tuscan Sun" and HBO's "Generation Kill") who is a young and talented pianist.
+Oliver (played by Pawel Szajda is a young and talented pianist.
 When his life and promising career suddenly collapse, he finds an unexpected help in a retired math teacher, now a compulsive horse race gambler (played by Janusz Gajos).

+Production

-The Winner was filmed in Chicago, German town Baden-Baden and Polish city of Wroclaw and Lądek Zdrój.
+The Winner was filmed in Chicago, in Baden-Baden, Wrocław and Lądek-Zdrój.
 Film's soundtrack includes music of Chopin, three Elvis Presley's songs and tango.